Its sewing time

 When I finished the bag it looked great but something was missing.
 So I got some twine and I had some white cotton ribbon from some packaging.
 I took few strings together and with the little leftover bits I made these tassels, which I absolutely love.
 I remember as I teenager when I used to sew with my mom and my Bua they always insisted to add a tassel even on the pajamas and the saree peticots, real perfectionists they were.
 I guess the apple doesn't fall far from the tree.
 Tassels are here to stay!

 Now since we all kind of have to stay at home coz of that Covid-19 (stupid and stubborn virus) I took out my sewing machine and this is the first project in sewing I did.
 Trust me I have a lot coming up.
-So I have decided I will try and do one little project everyday.
-To start with I cleaned the fridge on the first day.
-The second day at home I washed all the bed linen.
-The sun was smiling and all my linen dried outside in the fresh air.

 The bag took kind of two-isch days.
 I needed more time for the handles and the tussles as well.
 I hope you enjoy this post and also get inspired in bag making.
 I think this bag would be great to visit the farmers market at the lake or even to take swimming at the lake or just for shopping.